How to Write a Romance: Empowerment Romance Trope.

 Welcome to Vanilla Grass’s romance How to Write a Romance Series!
 This week’s focus?
 Popular romance trope: Empowerment Romances.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
+Kyro Dean is co-author of The Fires of Qaf fantasy romance series and author of the Rogue Royals and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
 If you’re just starting, make sure you check out other tropes in the series: How To Write a Romance Novel: Friends to Lovers Romance Trope.

 What are Romance Tropes?